 Jen Barker

-Finally, I would like to acknowledge the following people whose land I was born and raised on in and around Houston, Texas through this statement written by the Karankawa Kadla people:
+Finally, to the land where I was born and raised, known as Houston, Texas (this statement was written by the Karankawa Kadla people):

 References: